InnaLazarenko/InnaLazarenko/README.md

 ### Examples of latest works

  - [Blocksbuilders](https://www.blocksbuilders.io) - the best application for tracking handles for different social accounts. <br>
-**Tools & Technologies that were used**: React, Typescript, Git, Figma, Material UI, Styled-Components, Storybook
+**Tools & Technologies that were used**: React, Typescript, Git, Figma, Material UI, Styled-Components, Storybook.

 <details>
 <summary>More</summary>